wcosta88/financial_assistant/README.md

 # Financial_assistant
 Financial assistant is used to calculate the expenses, income and budget and map the expenses automatically to budget.
-This support multiple user support.
+This support multiple user support.This uses JSP,servlet and Tomcat app server.

 ### Functionality: